Yulia Tymoshenko: Protest leader

 After the initial vote on 31 October, two candidates – Yanukovych and Yushchenko – proceeded to a runoff.
-As Tymoshenko earlier envisaged, Yushchenko received endorsement from former competitors who didn't make it to the runoff, such as Oleksandr Moroz (Socialist Party), Anatoliy Kinakh (Party of Industrials and Entrepreneurs), former Kyiv city mayor Oleksanrd Omelchenko and others.
+As Tymoshenko earlier envisaged, Yushchenko received endorsement from former competitors who did not make it to the runoff, such as Oleksandr Moroz (Socialist Party), Anatoliy Kinakh (Party of Industrialists and Entrepreneurs), Kyiv city mayor Oleksandr Omelchenko and others.

 On 6 November 2004, Tymoshenko asked people to spread the orange symbols (orange was the color of Yushchenko's campaign).
 "Grab a piece of the cheapest orange cloth, make ribbons and put them everywhere" she said.
 "Don't wait until the campaign managers give those to you".

 When allegations of fraud began to spread, the "orange team" decided to conduct a parallel vote tabulation during 21 November 2004 runoff and announce the results immediately to people on Independence Square (Maidan Nezalezhnosti) in Kyiv.
 Tymoshenko called Kyiv residents to gather on the square and asked people from other cities and towns to come and stand for their choice.
 "Bring warm clothes, lard and bread, garlic and onions and come to Kyiv" she said.
 On 22 November 2004, massive protests broke out in cities across Ukraine: The largest, in Kyiv's Maidan Nezalezhnosti, attracted an estimated 500,000 participants.
 These protests became known as the Orange Revolution.
 On 23 November 2004, Tymoshenko led the participants of the protest to the President's Administration.
 On Bankova Street, special riot police prevented the procession from going any further, so people lifted Tymoshenko up and she walked on the police's shields to the Administration building.

 On 3 December 2004, the Supreme Court of Ukraine invalidated the results of the runoff and scheduled the re-run for 26 December 2004.
 After the cancellation of Yanukovych's official victory and the second round of the election, Yushchenko was elected president with 51.99% of votes (Yanukovych received 44.2% support).

 During the protests, Tymoshenko's speeches on the Maidan kept the momentum of the street protests going.
 Her popularity grew significantly to the point where the media began to refer to her as the Ukrainian or Slavic "Joan of Arc" as well as "Queen of the Orange revolution" in addition to her pre existing sobriquet from the 1990s decade as the "Gas Princess".
 Additional nicknames included "Goddess of the Revolution" and the "Princess Leia of Ukrainian politics".